microsoft/api-guidelines/azure/Guidelines.md

 ### Policy

 Azure does not have a single SLA for how long we will support all services.
-However, we have published expectations such as [the Azure Cloud Lifecycle FAQ][6].
+However, we have published expectations such as [the Azure Modern Lifecycle Policy][6].
 The most relevant section of the document:

-> Azure Cloud Services will support no fewer than the latest two SDK versions for deploying new Cloud Services.
-Microsoft will provide notification 12 months before retiring a SDK in order to smooth the transition to a supported version.
+> For products governed by the Modern Lifecycle Policy, Microsoft will provide a minimum of 12 months' notification prior to ending support if no successor product or service is offered—excluding free services or preview releases.

 In practice, we have found this is a bare minimum of how long service endpoints must be supported.
 Services with any significant usage **SHOULD** expect to run until customers are no longer using them, which can be 10 years or more.